botsync/volta_simulation/README.md

 # Volta
-ROS packages used to run the Volta only in simulation
+ROS packages used to run the Volta in simulation

 * volta_control - Control configuration required for ROS control.
 * volta_description - Volta Robot description (URDF files) and gazebo simulation world file.
 * volta_localization - Sensor fusion of wheel odometry and IMU data using the robot localization package.
-  * volta_navigation - Navigation configurations .
+* volta_navigation - Contains files required for running gmapping, amcl and move_base ROS packages.
 * volta_teleoperation - Control the robot using keyboard or Joystick.

 ## Steps to Launch Volta: